 Highlights from the budget include:

-- No reduction in front-line services.
+- No compulsory redundancies or cuts to front-line services.

 - Investment in excess of £24m for building new homes which will enable people to live well.

 - Below inflation increase in Housing Rents of 7% and no increase in garage rents, allowing more money to be invested back into housing stock.

 - Below inflation increase in Broxtowe’s element of Council Tax of 2.94%, which for a Band D property is an additional £5.21 for the year.

 - Economic Development budgets includes significant local investment with the Stapleford Towns Fund (£21m investment plan), UK Shared Prosperity Fund (£3m) and the recently successful Kimberley Levelling-Up Fund bid (£16m).

 - Community activities to mark the King’s Coronation in 2023.